bhavyasawaradev/RadioWave/README.md

 # RadioWave
-A vintage mobile-first radio app for Indian FM stations
+A vintage mobile radio app for Indian FM stations